 How are you compensated?

-The only form of compensation that we receive is through a monthly or quarterly either billed to your investments or your bank.
+The only form of compensation that we receive is through a monthly or quarterly fee billed to your investments or to your bank.
 We agree to an annual fee at the beginning of our engagement and we charge that fee until we agree to a new fee.
 We generally do fee renewals on an annual basis.

 How can I calculate my fee before speaking with you?
 Do you have a minimum fee?